Leeds and Bradford Railway: Extension to Skipton and Colne

-The Leeds and Bradford Railway had been authorised in 1844, and in the following Parliamentary session it obtained authorisation to extend from Shipley to Skipton, there turning south-westward to Colne, where it would make a junction with the East Lancashire Railway.
+The Leeds and Bradford Railway had been authorised in 1844, and in the following parliamentary session it obtained authorisation to extend from Shipley to Skipton, there turning south-westward to Colne, where it would make a junction with the East Lancashire Railway.
 The ELR would give a through connection to Manchester and Liverpool.

 Another independent company was being projected at this time, the North Western Railway, which was planned to form a junction with the Leeds and Bradford extension line at Skipton, and continue west to Morecambe Bay, making a junction en route with the Lancaster and Carlisle Railway.
 The Midland Railway's alliance with the Leeds and Bradford Railway was proving fruitful, by giving access to these proposed connecting lines.

-During the Parliamentary hearings for the Leeds and Bradford Railway Bill, the company had given an undertaking to extend the line as far as Keighley.
-In fact the Company considered the matter and decided to extend still further, to Skipton and Colne.
+During the parliamentary hearings for the Leeds and Bradford Railway Bill, the company had given an undertaking to extend the line as far as Keighley.
+In fact the company considered the matter and decided to extend still further, to Skipton and Colne.
 An end-on junction at Colne with the East Lancashire Railway would give through access to Liverpool and Manchester.
-This was authorised by the Leeds & Bradford (Shipley—Colne Extension) Railway Act, of 30 June 1845.
-This was an authorising Act, but there was never separate company for the extension: the L&BR was leased to the Midland Railway.
+This was authorised by the Leeds and Bradford Railway Act 1845 (8 & 9 Vict. c. xxxviii), of 30 June 1845.
+This was an authorising act of Parliament, but there was never separate company for the extension: the L&BR was leased to the Midland Railway.

 The extension was opened in stages.
 The 6-mile line from Shipley to Keighley was ready for the Board of Trade inspection by Captain Simmons, which took place on 13 March 1847.
 Simmons approved the line for opening, and it did so on 16 March 1847.
 The line from Keighley to Skipton, 9 miles, was inspected on 28 August 1847, and opened on 8 September 1847., from a double junction at Shipley to Keighley on 16 March 1847.
 On 7 September 1847 a single line from Keighley to Skipton was in use; the line was doubled by the end of 1847.
 The continuation to Colne was opened on 2 October 1848.
 In April 1849 the connecting Lancashire lines were ready, and express passenger trains started running between Leeds and Liverpool via Colne.
 At 81 miles in length, the journey took about 3 1/2 hours.
 For a period the LNWR trans-Pennine line was not yet open, so this was a competitive journey time.

 In August 1848 both the East Lancashire Railway and the L&BR had agreed that each would work its own line to Colne, and in the following month details were agreed as to the joint station there, which was to be built by the Leeds and Bradford Company.
 The line between Skipton and Colne opened on 2 October 1848.
 Although the line was useful in connecting intermediate communities to the railway network, it was seen as primarily a through route between Yorkshire and Lancashire.